angeella/pARI/README.md

 Blanchard, G., Neuvial, P., and Roquain, E. (2019).
 Post hoc confidence bounds on false positives using reference families.
 Submitted to the Annals of Statistics.

-# Do you find some bugs?
+# Did you find some bugs?

 Please write to angela.andreella AT stat DOT unipd DOT it or insert a reproducible example using [reprex](https://github.com/tidyverse/reprex) on my [issue github page](https://github.com/angeella/ARIpermutation/issues).